On Mirzakhani's twist torus conjecture: Flows on moduli spaces

 By the uniformization theorem, $\T_g$ can also be identified with the space of marked hyperbolic structures on $S$.
 This viewpoint yields global analytic \textbf{Fenchel--Nielsen} coordinates on $\T_g$ adapted to any pair of pants decomposition $\gamma$, comprised of $3g-3$ coordinate length functions $\ell_i$ and $3g-3$ real valued twist functions $\tau_i$.
 A choice of Fenchel--Nielsen coordinates requires a choice of what ``zero twist'' should mean, however, the differentials $d\tau_i$ are defined.
 In other words, the twisting data form a principal $\RR^{3g-3}$-bundle over the length data.

 Wolpert proved that the symplectic $2$-form

 coincides with the imaginary part of the Weil--Petersson K\"ahler form, hence is invariant by $\Mod_g$ \cite{WolWP}.
-The top wedge power of $\omega_{\WP}$ (suitably normalized) defines a volume form and corresponding finite {\bf Weil--Petersson measure} $\vol_{\WP}$ in the class of Lebesgue on $\M_g$.
+The top wedge power of $\omega_{\WP}$ defines a volume form and corresponding {\bf Weil--Petersson measure} $\vol_{\WP}$ on $\M_g$.
+This measure is in the class of Lebesgue and has finite total mass.

 For any $X \in \T_g$, Thurston introduced the space $\ML(X)$ of \textbf{measured geodesic laminations} as a natural completion of the set of simple closed geodesics on $X$ \cite{Thurston:bulletin,CB,PennerHarer}.
 A \textbf{geodesic lamination} $\lambda \subset X$ is a closed set that is foliated by disjoint, simple, complete geodesics.
 The metric completion $X\setminus \lambda$ of its complement is a finite area hyperbolic surface with (possibly non-compact) totally geodesic boundary.
 A \textbf{transverse measure} on $\lambda$ is the assignment of a measure $\mu_k$ to each $C^1$ arc $k$ transverse to $\lambda$, such that the support of $\mu_k$ is $k\cap \lambda$, and such that this assignment is natural under inclusion and invariant under transverse isotopy.
 Throughout, we will write $\lambda$ to refer both to a transverse measure and its supporting geodesic lamination.